 Most SCC tutors are students from within our own district.
 However, a few of the tutors are upper division students at local universities.
 Regardless, all tutors are selected on the strength of their applications, transcripts, and interviews with the Tutoring Center Specialist.
-They are required to have achieved an 'A' in the classes they tutor.
 Additionally, a full-time professor must recommend and approve each prospective tutor.
 We choose tutors who have above average abilities in their field(s) as well as strong interpersonal skills.
-Furthermore, all tutors attend 12 hours of tutor training workshops in which they learn and practice the basics of tutoring at the college level.
+Furthermore, all tutors attend training workshops in which they learn and practice the basics of tutoring at the college level.

-RSCCD students are not limited to a number of hours.
+RSCCD students are not limited to any number of hours.
 Stop by as often as you like!

 The SCC Tutoring Center does not provide private tutoring.

-Generally, students go to tutors for help with specific problems.
+Generally, students go to tutors for help with specific course content.
 However, many students come to the Tutoring Center to stay on track and improve there mastery of course content and exam prep, as well as study skills, organization, and time management.
 We recommend that students get into the habit of making regular visits to the Tutoring Center from the beginning of each semester.
-English and ESL students are also welcome to go to tutors for help throughout the writing process, from getting started with a paper, to the final draft.
+Students assigned essays or research papers are also welcome to go to tutors for help throughout the writing process, from getting started with research...to the final draft.

 It's up to you, of course.
-We suggest that you come to the Tutoring Center ; soon after you receive your assignment.
+We suggest that you come to the Tutoring Center soon after you receive your assignment.
 In the case of writing assignments, this gives you time to rethink ideas, organize, and rewrite.
-Although we certainly understand procrastination and last-minute all-nighters, it is advantageous to leave some time available for study after you see a tutor.

 The best way to let us know about a good experience you had with tutoring is by filling out an evaluation form.